 - Dispute resolution and litigation advice

-At Clapham & Collinge, we have a multi discipline team dedicated to providing legal services to our clients from the charity sector.
-This ensures specialist solicitors provide the advice on specific areas of law.
-This includes property, company and commercial, employment and dispute resolution (litigation).
+At Clapham & Collinge, we have a multi-discipline team of charity law solicitors dedicated to providing legal services to our clients from the charity sector.
+This ensures that our specialist charity solicitors provide constructive advice on specific areas of law, including property, company and commercial, employment and dispute resolution (litigation).
 All of our clients for this sector have one point of contact who co-ordinates the various specialists with a team of lawyers that can be adapted to the particular needs of each charity.

 We also value highly our commitment and involvement with the community.
 This extends to supporting many local charities whether they are clients of the firm or not.
-As part of this, our staff are often involved in fundraising activities for charities on a voluntary basis.
+As part of this, our team of charity solicitors are often involved in fundraising activities for charities on a voluntary basis.